-The Alliance will continue to:

-- Support Aquatic Preserve volunteer resource management and education/outreach activities; continue to conduct fundraising to support aquatic preserve activities; and "To better serve the needs of basin researchers and the public, a Freshwater Research Center with an education component is envisioned at a direct river access location."
-Wekiva River Aquatic Preserve Management Plan, 2014. - Work with partners to acquire a suitable location for the Freshwater Research and Education Center, develop a Grants Package for funding solicitation, coordinate stakeholder planning committees, and assist with the relocation of the Aquatic Preserve office. - Participate in inter-agency working groups and support local environmental organizations on projects and issues which affect the Aquatic Preserves and surrounding areas, including the Lake County Eco Expo. - Continue to serve on Friends of the Wekiva River's Pavilion Committee and support efforts to construct a covered pavilion for public use at Katie's Landing on the Wekiva River reach of the Aquatic Preserve. - Enhance and update our website. - Expand general membership and seek qualified Board members.
+Support Aquatic Preserve volunteer resource management and education/outreach activities; continue to conduct fundraising to support aquatic preserve activities.

+Continue to coordinate with the City of DeBary who has offered a 3-acre location for the Freshwater Research and Education Center which is part of their 170-acre Alexander Island Park on the St. Johns River reach of the Aquatic Preserve.
+Develop a Grants Package for funding solicitation, coordinate stakeholder planning committees, and when developed, partner with the Aquatic Preserve program on education, research and field trips at the site.

+Participate in inter-agency working groups and support local environmental organizations on projects and issues which affect the Aquatic Preserves and surrounding areas.

+Continue to serve on Friends of the Wekiva River's Pavilion Committee and support efforts to construct a covered pavilion for public use at Katie's Landing on the Wekiva River reach of the Aquatic Preserve.

+- Enhance and update our website. - Expand general membership and seek qualified Board members.

+CSO's LAST CALENDAR YEAR STATISTICS:

-Total Number of CSO General Membership: 20
+Total Number of C5O General Membership: 59

-Total Number of Board of Directors: 8
+Total Number of Board of Directors: 6

-Total Volunteer Hours for the Board of Directors:
+Total Volunteer Hours for the Board of Directors: 370